 Hugo is a neurosurgery registrar at the National Hospital for Neurology and Neurosurgery, Queen Square, and currently a Doctoral Clinical Fellow at UCL/The Francis Crick Institute where his PhD is in Neuroscience and Neurotechnology.
 His research focuses on using novel electrodes (Neuropixels) to understand how individual neurons function in the human brain in different disease states.

-Individual with lived experience.
+Individual with lived experience of motor neuron disease.

 Professor of Clinical Neurology and Honorary Consultant Neurologist at the Stroke Research Centre, UCL Institute of Neurology, Queen Square, and the National Hospital for Neurology and Neurosurgery (NHNN), University College Hospitals (UCH) NHS Foundation Trust.
 He trained in medicine at Guy's hospital and in neurology at Kings College Hospital, St Thomas' hospital and the National hospital, Queen Square.
 Professor Werring contributes to delivering hyperacute and acute stroke care, and runs a specialist clinical service and research program in intracerebral haemorrhage and cerebral small vessel disease.
 He is Head of the Research Department of Brain Repair and Rehabilitation at the Institute of Neurology, Chair of the Association of British Neurologists Stroke Advisory Group, Stroke Specialty Lead for the NIHR North Thames Clinical Research Network, Expert Advisor to the NICE centre for guidelines, and on the Editorial Boards of the European Journal of Neurology, European Stroke Journal, and Practical Neurology.
 David was a Visiting Fellow at Clare Hall, University of Cambridge in 2023, and is now a Clare Hall Life Member.
 David is Past-Chair of the UK Stroke Forum, the largest multidisciplinary event for stroke care professionals in the UK, and is President of the British Association of Stroke Physicians, 2024-2026.
 He was appointed as an NIHR Senior Investigator in 2024.